-The Lark actually turned out to be a smart move for Studebaker: Full-sized models from the Big 3 had grown so much that, by the late 1950’s, Studebaker’s “full-sized” cars were closer in size to we would now call intermediate, and were no longer competitive.
+The Lark actually turned out to be a smart move for Studebaker: Full-sized models from the Big 3 had grown so much that, by the late 1950s, Studebaker’s “full-sized” cars were closer in size to we would now call intermediate, and were no longer competitive.
 Studebaker, like many manufacturers in the late 1950’s, was anticipating the coming wave of compact cars, and this was a niche that still had relatively little competition.

-Sales of the Lark were initially strong, but dropped precipitously as the Big 3 launched (and then rapidly improved on) their own compact offerings.
+Sales of the Lark were initially strong but dropped precipitously as the Big 3 launched (and then rapidly improved on) their own compact offerings.

 For 1964, Studebaker tried their best to modernize the Lark’s styling, whose 1950’s roots were aging rapidly.
-Designer Brooks Stevens did as much as possible to make over the Lark to look more contemporary.
+Designer Brooks Stevens did as much as possible to makeover the Lark to look more contemporary.
 The headlights were fully integrated into the grille, the wraparound front and rear windshields were ditched, and the deck lid and rear fenders were flattened to eliminate the vestigial tail fins.
 The Lark name would also start to disappear in 1964, before going away completely in 1965.

 The loss of the South Bend plant also meant that Studebaker would have to find a new source of engines after their supply of South bend engines was cut off after the end of the 1964 model year.
 So for 1965, Studebaker now had to source all of its engines from GM of Canada, using Chevy’s 194 cubic inch six and 283 small-block V8 engines.

 The 1965 models were virtually identical to the 1964 models, and sales continued to plunge.
 With the departure of the Gran Turismo Hawk and the Avanti the previous year, Studebaker was now a single product company.
-Studebakers were now built in Canada with Chevy engines only increased the sense with US buyers that Studebaker was moribund, thus stunting US sales further.
+Studebakers being built in Canada with Chevy engines only increased the sense with US buyers that Studebaker was moribund, thus stunting US sales further.
 Some folks took to calling them Chevybakers.

 For 1966, a low-budget refresh was applied to the lineup in a last-ditch effort to keep the Hamilton plant running.
 The goal was to make the cars have a more premium feel, as Studebaker could no longer compete on low price or thrift alone.

-This included a substantially upgraded interior with brocade fabrics (on the Cruiser) and plastiwood appliques on the door and instrument panel, body colored grille inserts, and an available vinyl roof.
+This included a substantially upgraded interior with brocade fabrics (on the Cruiser) and plastiwood appliques on the door and instrument panel, body-colored grille inserts, and an available vinyl roof.
 The Studebaker Brougham.

 Alas, it was still not enough, and sales dropped further, by some 50%.
 Despite eeking out a modest profit in both ’65 and ’66, the Studebaker board (correctly) figured that there was not much future as a low volume automaker, nor was there an easy path forward to prosperity.
 So on March 16, 1966, the Hamilton plant was closed after producing only 8,947 1966 models.
 Studebaker now belonged to the ages.

 Our featured car is a V-Series Cruiser model.
 With “V-Series” indicating the presence of the 283 V8 and “Cruiser” being the top trim level, this vehicle represented the pinnacle of Studebaker’s final lineup.
-It also sports such optional goodies as automatic transmission ($225), Climatizer header/defroster, and exterior mirrors.
+It also sports such optional goodies as automatic transmission ($225), Climatizer heater/defroster, and exterior mirrors.